tjvantoll/articles/kinvey-start/article.md

 The easiest way to connect NativeScript apps to Kinvey functionality is through the [Kinvey SDK for NativeScript](https://github.com/Kinvey/nativescript-sdk), which provides a series of easy-to-use JavaScript APIs.
 NativeScript Playground includes the Kinvey SDK in every app you build, so you can immediately start using the SDK APIs with no additional setup necessary.

 The first API you need to use is `Kinvey.init()`, which is the method that makes the connection from your NativeScript front end to your Kinvey backend.
 Remember the code snippet you copied during the Kinvey sign-up process earlier?
 That code is a call to `Kinvey.init()` with the values you need to make the connection.
+It looked like this but it included your `appKey` and `appSecret` values:

 ```
 Kinvey.init({